 scleroderma.
 Even though I am in good health, my diagnosis has significantly

-I will be presenting on stress management at the National Scleroderma Patient
+I presented on stress management at the National Scleroderma Patient

-Education Conference this summer in Arizona.
-Click here to see my curriculum
+Education Conference this past summer in Arizona.
+Click here to see my

 I am also a current board member of The Humane Society of the Black Hills and a

 board member of the Brain Injury Alliance of South Dakota.
 I am a member of the

 Black Hills Association of Realtors, a member of the Black Hills Home Builders

 Association and a member of the Black Hills Runners Club.
 These are some of